woodrush/lambda-8cc/README.md

 The running time shown here is the wall clock running time including memory operations.
 For swap-heavy programs, the running time could be decreased by using a RAM/storage with a faster I/O speed.

-## Features
-lambda-8cc has the following features:

-- Compile C to a x86 executable (a.out)
-- Compile C to a lambda calculus term (executable on the terminal with a lambda calculus interpreter)
-- Compile C to a [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) term (executable as a [Lazy K](https://tromp.github.io/cl/lazy-k.html) program)
-- Compile C to an [ELVM](https://github.com/shinh/elvm) assembly listing
-- Compile ELVM assembly to x86/lambda calculus/SKI combinator calculus

-These features can be used by passing a compiler option (expressed as a lambda term) to lambda-8cc.

-The nice thing about lambda calculus is that the language specs are extremely simple.
-Thus in a way we are preserving knowledge about how to compile C in a timeless method using lambda calculus.
-Even if humanity loses knowledge about the x86 instruction set, as long as we remember the rules for lambda calculus and have the lambda term for lambda-8cc, we can still use the entire C language through lambda-8cc and build everything on top of it again.

-Not only can lambda-8cc compile C to x86, it can compile C to a standalone lambda calculus term that runs on a lambda calculus interpreter.
-This makes lambda-8cc self-contained in the realm of lambda calculus.
-Compiled lambda terms run on minimal interpreters such as the 521-byte lambda calculus interpreter [SectorLambda](https://justine.lol/lambda/) written by Justine Tunney, and the [IOCCC](https://www.ioccc.org/) 2012 ["Most functional"](https://www.ioccc.org/2012/tromp/hint.html) interpreter written by John Tromp (the [source](https://www.ioccc.org/2012/tromp/tromp.c) is in the shape of a λ). lambda-8cc itself should run on these interpreters as well, but currently it takes a lot of time.

 ## Dependent Projects